cloverfield-tools/universal-react-boilerplate/README.md

 ## Isomorphic JavaScript

-Isomorphic means that it's designed to run a lot of the same code on both the client and the server. *(Not to be confused with isomorphisms from category theory / functional programming.
+Isomorphic means that it's designed to run a lot of the same code on both the client and the server.
+Typically that includes a lot of rendering and domain logic. *(Not to be confused with isomorphisms from category theory / functional programming.
 That's a totally different thing.)*

 There are many advantages to building apps this way, but the primary advantages are: